lizh7573/mob-spark/README.md

+# Spark-Mob
+This is project aimed at analysing mobility data over Apache Spark.
+This project extends from [Joel Dahne](https://github.com/Joel-Dahne/co-trajetory-analysis)'s **Co-Trajectory Analysis** package.

-# Co-Trajectory Analysis
+## Co-Trajectory Analysis
 This is a package for performing analysis on collection of trajectories, co-trajectories.
+This was started by [Joel Dahne](https://github.com/Joel-Dahne/co-trajetory-analysis)

 ## Quick Start
 Make sure that the following is installed